 - Almond flour: Blanched, finely ground almond flour works best.
 I don't recommend using a coarse almond meal.

-- Sesame seeds: Optional, but they make the bagels look amazing!
+- Sesame seeds: Optional, but they add flavor and make the bagels look amazing!

 Variations